 When you apply: You get credit checked when you apply for any amount of money.
 This leaves a mark on your record, but only to show you have applied for credit.

 The more times you apply for credit in a short period, such as six months, the bigger the impact on your credit record.
+This is because having multiple applications for credit over a short space of time can look like you aren’t managing your money properly.

 When you miss a payment: Your lender could report your missed payment to credit agencies, affecting any credit applications you make in the future.
 Speak to your lender if you are having financial difficulties.
 Don't wait until after you have missed a payment.